 And from the swing, the view of the reservoir is fabulous that you will be able to see on a clear day.
 As you swing and face northward, the Embalse de As Portas, can be seen from the ridge heights.

 It is only about 600 meters total on this lane, and about 150 kilometers after the swing when you get back on-road again, and turn left, shown below.

 Here is the view of the reservoir that we saw on our day.
 I was thrilled to have the opportunity to see it, despite the high and clearing clouds.
 It is most beautiful through here.

 The mountains surrounded us in this high area and the valleys were still full of the morning mist.
 I felt truly alive and in the moment.
 I am a lover-of-high-altitude girl, and this walk did not disappoint me!

 After a slight descent, you enter the next town of A Venda do Bolaño at about 3.2 kilometers into day eight on the Camino Sanabrés from to A Venda da Capela to A Laza.

 There is really not much to this town, and if ever a country inn existed here, it is now long gone.

 After leaving town at about 1075 meters in elevation, the road turns to pavement again, and there is a bit of a climb that you can see ahead and around the bend.

-Here is a photo of the final hill before the steep descent into Campobecerros.
+Here is a photo of the final hill to climb, before the steep descent into Campobecerros.

 At just about six kilometers into the day, you are directed to turn left onto this lane, "de la montaña" for the final climb, shown below.
 You could stay on the pavement if the weather is bad, but it is about one kilometer longer to Campobecerros on the road.